danriedl/engular/adev/src/content/tools/cli/aot-metadata-errors.md

 ## Expression form not supported

-HELPFUL: The compiler encountered an expression it didn't understand while evaluating Angular metadata.
+HELPFUL: The compiler encountered an expression it didn't understand while evaluating Engular metadata.

 Language features outside of the compiler's [restricted expression syntax](tools/cli/aot-compiler#expression-syntax) can produce this error, as seen in the following example: